Cystitis (Ouch, ouch, ouch): prevent and treat naturally

 - when you don't drink enough water to eliminate bacteria

-- when you don't urinate after sex
+- when you do not urinate after sexual intercourse

-- when constipated
+- when you are constipated

 - when we change our diet in summer (raw vegetables modify the pH of our intestinal flora)